If you came to this page directly, you might wish to read a page with an introduction to this section first.

 (left) First milestone column of Via Traiana, the road opened by Emperor Trajan from Syria to the Red Sea (Museum of Aqaba); (centre-above) section of "Tabula Peutingeriana", a Vth century map of the roads of the Roman Empire; blue dot: Haila (Aqaba); (centre-below) mud walls of an early IVth century church of Haila; (right) relief portraying St. Theodore of Amasea (Museum of Aqaba)

 The existence of a port at the northern end of the Gulf of Aqaba which lies between the Sinai Peninsula and the coast of Arabia is recorded in the Bible.
 Its location and name changed over time.
 The Romans and the Byzantines called it Haila.
-It was situated in the northern part of today's Aqaba, so at the north-eastern end of the gulf.
+It was situated in the northern part of today's Aqaba.
 It was the terminal of a maritime route which carried spices and frankincense from Southern Arabia and India to the Mediterranean countries.

 Ruins of Ayla (Arabic for Haila)